Picture the scene. You’re an office drone, and it’s a rainy Tuesday afternoon in February.

 Our guide on renting condos in Bangkok is an excellent starting point for finding places to rent, with a wide range of properties.

 You can also find a few slightly pricier monthly rentals on Airbnb.
-But keep in mind Airbnb is technically illegal in Thailand and you could find yourself having to leave a rental on short notice.
+But keep in mind Airbnb is still considered legal in Thailand only when you rent for more than 30 days.

 There are several excellent budgetary guides online that should give you a rough idea of how much to put aside before flying over to Bangkok.
 Two of them are cost of living in Bangkok and cost of living in Thailand.